Transfer Student Advising

 In all cases, it is best to contact your assigned Academic Advisor even before transferring to CWU to make sure you have the classes you need to minimize time to graduation.

 If you are interested in a health career but aren’t sure what field and corresponding coursework is right for you, please see the Health Career Resources website.
-There you will find resources that will assist you in with choosing a health career path, along with additional advising and faculty mentor information for specific health fields.
+There you will find resources that will assist you in with choosing a health career path, along with additional advising and contact information for specific health fields.

 If you are interested in a career as a high school biology teacher, contact Ms. Rachel George, Academic Advisor for STEM Teaching. [email: Rachel.George@cwu.edu]